Comprehensive Plan Executive Summary

 All Park District programs, operations, capital improvements, and maintenance expenses are funded through a combination of revenue sources including property taxes, user fees & charges, grants, and donations.
 Less then half of the District's operating revenue is from property taxes.

-The Government Finance Officers Association presented the District with the Distinguished Budget Award again for 2017.
-The District first received this award in 2014.
+The Government Finance Officers Association presented the District with the Distinguished Budget Award again for 2019.
+This is the fifth year in a row the District has received this award.
+The first award was received in 2014.

 Striving to Maximize Taxpayer Value